cooperbarth/Vocalyze/README.md

 # Vocalyze
-An game that automatically generates karaoke tracks from Spotify and Apple Music libraries
+A game that automatically generates karaoke tracks from a user's Spotify and Apple Music libraries.